-Received 5 February 2025; Received in revised form 27 April 2025; Accepted 12 May 2025 have been developed for time-dependent reliability analysis, including the PHI2 [2], PHI2+ [3], moment-based PHI2 (MPHI2) [4], PHI2++ [5], and many others [6-8].
-However, these methods rely on the potentially unwarranted assumption that all out-crossing events are mutually independent, which can lead to significant errors when the events exhibit strong dependence.
-Furthermore, out-crossing rate methods often require a substantial number of performance function evaluations, rendering them computationally prohibitive for problems involving expensive-to-evaluate performance functions.
+As the most classical approach, out-crossing rate methods express the time-dependent failure probability 33 as an integral of the out-crossing rate (i.e., the rate at which a performance function crosses zero over time).
+34 This concept was first introduced by Rice [1], who developed what is now known as the Rice formula.
+Since 35 then, various out-crossing rate methods have been developed for time-dependent reliability analysis, includ-36 ing PHI2 [2], PHI2+ [3], moment-based PHI2 (MPHI2) [4], PHI2++ [5], and many others [6-8].
+However, 37 these methods rely on the potentially unwarranted assumption that all out-crossing events are mutually 38 independent, which can lead to significant errors when the events exhibit strong dependence.
+Furthermore, 39 out-crossing rate methods often require a substantial number of performance function evaluations, rendering 40 them computationally prohibitive for problems involving expensive-to-evaluate performance functions.
+41